Back in the first part

 .com, and importantly change from HTTPS to HTTP, so that you have something that looks like this:

-With this integration added to the TTN application, every time your node sends a reading, TTN will now forward it to your Raspberry Pi where the connector block is listening out for the data.
+With this integration added to the TTS application, every time your node sends a reading, TTS will now forward it to your Raspberry Pi where the connector block is listening out for the data.

 Access and customize the dashboard